gopal-iosdev/iMessageApp_SharingFlightStatus/ReadMe.md

         -(UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath
         *)indexPath;

-+ Note: However if you are using some more complex conditions (maybe even including functions in the condition), well then you should use if statements.
++ *Note*: However if you are using some more complex conditions (maybe even including functions in the condition), well then you should use if statements.

 #### 6.)
 Don’t Rely on Segues